-You may have come across many long-term and short-term goal-setting methodologies or frameworks in the business sector, such as Objectives and Key Results (OKR), Balance Score Card (BSC), SMART goals, and so on.
+You may have come across many long-term and short-term goal-setting methodologies or frameworks in the business sector, such as Objectives and Key Results (OKR), Balanced Scorecard (BSC), SMART goals, and so on.

 - SMART goals can help you handle the bumps on the road.